TNRIS/flood/README.md

 ## Setup

 Install Node.
-Currently builds with Node v8.9.2 & Npm v5.6.0
+Currently builds with Node v8.9.2 (npm v6.4.1)

 Install Packages: `npm install` (had to use `-f` flag to install on Fedora 27)